softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 To add real functionality to your plugin, you will need an entrypoint that can initialize and accept the various dependencies you may need in order to interact with the MB environment.

-1. Create a class that implements the IServerEntryPoint interface.
-Its constructor can accept any number of injected dependancies - depending on what your plugin needs to access.
-The options are:
+This is done by creating a class that implements the IServerEntryPoint interface.
+See [Automatic Type Discovery](https://github.com/MediaBrowser/MediaBrowser/wiki/Automatic-Type-Discovery) for this and other types you can include in your plug-in.
+Its constructor can accept any number of injected dependencies - depending on what your plugin needs to access.
+See [Dependency Injection](https://github.com/MediaBrowser/MediaBrowser/wiki/Dependency-Injection).

-* ILogManager - Call GetLogger("plugin name") on this to retrieve an ILogger instance that you can use.
-* ILibraryManager -
-* ... (more to come)

 ### Debugging